 Decorating the Cheesecake

-Prepare a piping bag with a large tip (I used Wilton 1M) and fill it with the buttercream.
+Prepare a piping bag with a large tip (I used Wilton 1M, which I also used to decorate my Prosecco cupcakes and apple cider cupcakes) and fill it with the buttercream.
 Then, pipe it onto the cheesecake.
 Do this by applying gentle yet firm texture to the piping bag, creating small swirls around the cake.

 Additionally, you can dust the cheesecake with more matcha powder and add a honey drizzle!